-A photographic diary featuring horses, holidays, music, farmers market, food and gin!
+A photographic diary featuring horses, sheep, cattle, farmers market, food, gin, music and travel!

 There’s a warm welcome for the AGA man in South Dorset on a very special day for Lilly and Maddie